Shower Remodeling Across Harris Ranch, the Boise River Bluffs, Warm Springs Mesa & Eckert Road

 Tile install (Weeks 6–8)

-Shower waterproofing is the highest-stakes detail in any bathroom — failure means hidden water damage, joist rot, mold.
-Harris Ranch shower remodels are technically clean (modern construction) but the finish-level expectations are spa-tier.
+Shower waterproofing is the highest-stakes detail in any bathroom — failure means hidden water damage, joist rot, and tens of thousands of dollars of repair work later.
+Harris Ranch shower remodels are technically clean (modern construction, no asbestos, no lead, well-documented as-built plans), but the finish-level expectations are spa-tier and the precision required for large-format slab porcelain installation rules out generic remodelers.

-How long does a Harris Ranch tub-to-shower conversion take?
+How long does a Harris Ranch tub-and-fiberglass-stall conversion take?

-6–8 weeks for the standard tub-to-shower spa conversion.
+6–8 weeks from contract signing to final walkthrough for the standard Brighton-era primary bath conversion.
 Breakdown: 1 week design and material selection, 2 weeks permit + material ordering (concurrent), 1 week demolition + plumbing rough-in, 1 week waterproofing + substrate, 2 weeks tile install (including grout cure), 1 week glass enclosure templating and install plus final inspections.
+Premium multi-head spa builds add 1–2 weeks.
+The work is meaningfully faster than comparable North End scope because Harris Ranch isn't within a Historic District (no HPC review) and Brighton-era as-built plans are on file with City of Boise.

 What waterproofing system do you use?